epicentre-msf/outbreak-tools-demo/README.md

 - Explore univariate, bivariate and temporal analyses.
 Recompute the same analyses by filtering on people under 2 years of age.

 - Export the filtered data with the anonymous export for MSF.
-If you don’t change the export password, the password is 605637.
+Open and browse the exported file.
+If you didn’t change the exports password, the password should be: **605637**.

 ## Exercise 2: Modifying the setup file

-- Open the setup file `setup_measles_base_ex2.xlsb`.
+- Open the setup file `setup_measles_base_ex2.xlsb` in the `setup` folder.
 We want to add the following variables:

   - In the *Admission* section of *Linelist patients* sheet, just before the *hospitalisation* sub-section: